APB is a Global Speaker, Celebrity & Entertainment Agency

 He also offers solutions on how we can come together and covers:

-• What makes us bias
+• What makes us biased.

-• How to counter bias
+• How to counter bias.

-• Why diversity matter
+• Why diversity matters.

-• The better outcome of inclusion
+• The benefits of inclusion.

 The Miracle of Reconciliation & Forgiveness

-It’s hard to imagine a heinous action taken against you, and then finding it within yourself to forgive the person who harmed you.
+It's hard to imagine a heinous action taken against you and then finding it within yourself to forgive the person who harmed you.
 Yet Ricky Kidd has done just that.
-In this incredibly inspiring talk, Ricky tells the story of being wrongfully incarcerated for 23 years for a crime he didn’t commit and how he was able to reconcile and forgive the prosecutor who fought against his deserved freedom.
+In this incredibly inspiring talk, Ricky tells the story of being wrongfully incarcerated for 23 years for a crime he didn't commit and how he was able to reconcile and forgive the prosecutor who fought against his deserved freedom.
 Learn how Ricky was able to forgive, become friends and work with the prosecutor to combat other wrongful convictions.
-Ricky will show you why forgiveness doesn’t mean forgetting; and how forgiveness can only happen when lessons are learned.
+Ricky will show you why forgiveness doesn't mean forgetting and how forgiveness can only happen when lessons are learned.
 For anyone who has been harmed or wronged, this talk will motivate you to move forward, heal and live the life you deserve.

 Standing in Your Greatness